Direct detection of dark photon dark matter using radio telescopes: Response calculation for the dish antenna

 The normal magnetic field inside and outside the conductor can be derived accordingly, following the Maxwell equation \eqref{equ:rotE},

-One can obtain the field in the $z<-h$ region following the same procedure.
+Following the same procedure, one can obtain the field in the $z<-h$ region.
 The only difference is an overall phase factor and a minus sign of the z-component of the wave vector.
-Defining the phase factor as,
+Defining the phase factor as

 the electromagnetic field below the plate can be expressed in terms of its counterpart in the upper space.